Nonconvex and Nonsmooth Sparse Optimization via Adaptively Iterative Reweighted Methods: Problem Statement and its applications

 \subsection{Problem Analysis}

 There have been various literatures for solving the nonconvex and nonsmooth sparse optimization problems.
-In~\cite{chartrand2008iteratively,ling2013decentralized}, Yin \emph{et al}. proposed to solve the sparse signal recovery problem by using the unconstrained nonconvex $\ell_p$ norm model, followed by the associated iterative reweighted unconstrained $\ell_p$ algorithm.
-The convergence analysis for the reweighted $\ell_2$ case was provided.
-In~\cite{lu2014iterative}, Lu have provided the first-order optimality condition for the unconstrained nonconvex $\ell_p$ norm problem, and the convergence analysis for both $\ell_1$ and $\ell_2$ types reweighted algorithm.
-However, it is not clear for analyzing the first-order optimality condition for the constrained nonconvex and nonsmooth sparse optimization problem~\eqref{f.sparse}.
-In order to address this issue, we shall propose the adaptively iterative reweighted (AIR) algorithm in \S~\ref{s.Ad}, and then provide the first-order optimality condition for~\eqref{f.sparse} and the convergence analysis for the AIR algorithm in \S~\ref{s.Conv}.
+In~\cite{chartrand2008iteratively,ling2013decentralized} Wotao Yin \emph{et al}. have considered solve the sparse signal recovery problem by using the unconstrained nonconvex $\ell_p$ norm model, proposed the associated iterative reweighted unconstrained $\ell_p$ algorithm and provided the convergence analysis for the reweighted $\ell_2$ case.
+In~\cite{lu2014iterative} Zhaosong Lu have provied the first-order optimality condition for the unconstrained nonconvex $\ell_p$ norm problem, and convergence analysis for both $\ell_1$ and $\ell_2$ types reweighted algorithm.
+However, it is not clear for analyzing the first-order optimalizty condition for the constrained nonconvex and nonsmooth sparse optimization problem~\eqref{f.sparse}.
+In order to address this issue, we propose the AIR algorithm in \S~\ref{s.Ad}, provide the first-order optimality condition for~\eqref{f.sparse} and the convergence analysis for the AIR algorithm in \S~\ref{s.Conv}.